Mauro Arambarri

-Mauro Wilney Arambarri Rosa (born 30 September 1995) is a Uruguayan professional footballer who plays as a central midfielder for La Liga club Getafe.
+Mauro Wilney Arambarri Rosa (born 30 September 1995) is a Uruguayan professional footballer who plays as a central midfielder or defensive midfielder for Argentine Primera División club River Plate.

 Club career

 Defensor Sporting

 Arambarri was born in Salto, and joined Defensor Sporting's youth setup in 2011 after impressing in a local youth tournament.
 He was promoted to the first team in July 2013 by manager Tabaré Silva, and made his professional – and Primera División – debut on 15 September by starting in a 1–0 home win against Fénix.

 Arambarri continued to feature regularly for La Viola in the following seasons, and scored his first senior goal on 21 March 2015 by netting the first in a 1–1 home draw against Cerro.

 Bordeaux

 On 31 January 2016, Arambarri signed a four-and-a-half-year contract with Ligue 1 side FC Girondins de Bordeaux.
 He made his debut for the club on 3 February, coming on as a second-half substitute for Valentin Vada in a 3–0 away loss against Olympique Lyonnais.

 Arambarri was only rarely used by the club in the 2016–17 campaign, being limited to four league appearances, all from the bench.